Find Business Schools

 Find Schools Near

-List of Government Property Inspector or Investigator Job Duties
+Daily Life Of a Government Property Inspector or Investigator

 • Locate and interview plaintiffs, witnesses, or representatives of business or government to gather facts relevant to inspections or alleged violations.

-When polled, Government Property Inspectors and Investigators say the following skills are most frequently used in their jobs:
+Government Property Inspectors and Investigators state the following job skills are important in their day-to-day work.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.